jp1884/techvolution-vegas-baby/Techvolution_I_A_New_Identity/Techvolution-ANI.md

 Reeds.
 Reeds.
 Go to reeds.
 Hide.
 Quiet.
 Follow.
 Follow.
 Follow.
 6 kids in reeds.
 My kids.
 Safe.
 Wait.
 Wait.
 Quiet.
 Wait.
 Safe.

 Walk to grass.
 Grass.
-Eat.
+Eat snail.
 Watch.
 Watch.
-Eat.
-Fast.
+Eat bug.
+No snail no bug.
+Eat grass.
 Look up, look left.
 Look right.
 Always look.
 Listen.
 Listen.
 Always listen.

 6 kids speak back.
-Done.
+Full.
 Away from water.
 No open water.
 Go to reeds.
 Family goes to reeds.
 Waits.

 Cold will come.
 Honk is heard.
 My flock close.
 I say danger in deep water.

 #### Mammoths

 I am walking on grass.
 I am walking on path.
+I am Matriarch.
 My family follows.

 I see some trees.
 That is good.
 Trees have bees.
 That is good.
 Trees with bees start the path.
 Smell of flowers.
 That is good.
 Means on time.
 Easy walking.
 That is good.
 Means on path.
 Path will take us there.
 I learned from my matriarch.
 Following lessons means life.

 Family is behind.
 Are we all still together?

-Yes, yes, yes, yes, yes...All ten say yes.
+Yes, yes, yes, yes, yes Matriarch...All say yes.

 I saw look for danger!
 Listen for danger!

 All say listening.
 That is good.

-It is so hot! says Sarah.
+It is so hot! says Oldest Daughter.
 Can we go back?

 No. We need minerals.
 We can stop.
 Here is water.
 Use your trunk.
 Take up water.
 Spray on back.
 Just like that.
 This will help.

-Sarah is playing with wood stick.
+Oldest Daughter is playing with wood stick.
 I pick up wood log.
 Kids come to play.
 They can not pick up sticks.
 I teach them.
 We play together with sticks.
+The family learns.
+My legs are tight.

 I smell something different.
 I walk.
 I see bones.
 Old bones.
 These are new bones.
 I lift my trunk.
 I smell.
 The smell is different.

-I turn forward.
+Male With Big Tusks!

+Yes Matriarch.

 We must go.
-The family depends.
-But my legs are tight.

-We must go.
 Look for danger!
 Listen for danger!
+Smell for danger!

 Grass will be there.
 Clay will be there.
 Others will be there.
 The family walks behind me.
 Follow my path.